+The generator draws fuel from the main fuel tank.
 The exhaust from the generator passes through a high efficiency marine lift type water cooled muffler and is discharged by a flexible hose via a through hull fitting.
 The generator has a housing which acts as protection and a sound shield.
 It can be removed by pulling latches located on the housing.